-Descriptor Definition Example 1 Verbal Aggression Language (both overt and covert) directed at others in a demeaning Swearing, aggressive stance, language directed to hurt or or aggressive manner intended to show disrespect, intimidating harm, distress coerce or cause fear body language, intimidating tone of voice 2 Physical Aggression Actions (both overt and covert) Hitting, punching, hitting with an involving serious physical contact object, kicking, pulling hair, where injury might occur that is scratching directed towards another and intended to harm, distress coerce or cause fear 3 Bullying/Harassment Bullying/Harassment are Bullying may include: Physical: behaviours that target an individual hitting, kicking, any form of or group due to a particular violence; Verbal: name calling, characteristic; and that offends, sarcasm, spreading rumours, humiliates, intimidates or creates a persistent teasing, intimidation; hostile environment.
-It may be a Emotional: excluding, single or ongoing pattern of tormenting, ridiculing, behaviour. humiliating, intimidating; Racial:
+Descriptor Definition Example 1 Verbal Aggression Language (both overt and covert) Swearing, aggressive directed at others in a demeaning or stance, language directed aggressive manner intended to harm, to hurt or show disrespect, distress coerce or cause fear intimidating body language, intimidating tone of voice 2 Physical Aggression Actions (both overt and covert) Hitting, punching, hitting involving serious physical contact with an object, kicking, where injury might occur that is pulling hair, scratching directed towards another and intended to harm, distress coerce or cause fear 3 Bullying/Harassment Bullying/Harassment are behaviours Bullying may include: that target an individual or group due Physical: hitting, kicking, to a particular characteristic; and that any form of violence; offends, humiliates, intimidates or Verbal: name calling, creates a hostile environment.
+It may sarcasm, spreading be a single or ongoing pattern of rumours, persistent behaviour. teasing, intimidation; Bullying involves the misuse of power Emotional: excluding, by an individual or group towards one tormenting, ridiculing, or more persons humiliating, intimidating; Racial: taunts, graffiti,

-Descriptor Definition Example

-Bullying involves the misuse of taunts, graffiti, gestures,
+gestures, intimidation;

-power by an individual or group intimidation; Sexual: unwanted
+Sexual: unwanted physical

-towards one or more persons physical contact, abusive
+contact, abusive

 comments, intimidation.
-Cyber

-bullying may include a
+Cyber bullying may include

+a combination of

-combination of behaviours such
+behaviours such as

-as pranking calling, sending
+pranking calling, sending

 insulting text messages,

-publishing someone's private
+publishing someone's

+private information,

-information, creating hate sites
+creating hate sites or

-or implementing social exclusion
+implementing social

-campaigns in social networking
+exclusion campaigns in

-sites.
+social networking sites.

 Can also include 'flaming'

 and online hate sites/bash

 boards.

-4 Defiance/non-compliance Failure or refusal to comply or obey Refusing a reasonable request of
+4 Defiance/non-compliance Failure or refusal to comply or obey Refusing a reasonable

-directions, a resistance to authority a teacher or supervisor, talking
+directions, a resistance to authority request of a teacher or

+supervisor, talking back in

-back in an angry and/or rude
+an angry and/or rude

-manner to staff, ignoring/walking
+manner to staff,

+ignoring/walking away

-away from staff, running away
+from staff, running away

-5 Disruption Persistent behaviour causing an Sustained loud talking, yelling or
+5 Disruption Persistent behaviour causing an Sustained loud talking,

-interruption in a class or an activity screaming; repetitive noise with
+interruption in a class or an activity yelling or screaming;

+repetitive noise with

-materials; and/or sustained out-
+materials; and/or

+sustained out-of-seat

-of-seat behaviour
+behaviour

-6 Dress Code Violation Student wears clothing that does "Gang" undershirts, offensive T-

-not fit within the dress code of the shirts, steel capped shoes.

-school

-7 Vandalism/Property Student participates in an activity Throwing a computer, graffiti of

-Damage that results in substantial school buildings, arson

-destruction or disfigurement of

-property